nicolasdanelon/UnofficialDocs/source/extensibility/commands.rst

 Commands
 ========

-Commands are ubiquitous in Sublime Text; key bindings, menu items and macros all work through the command system.
+Commands are ubiquitous in Sublime Text: key bindings, menu items and macros all work through the command system.
 They are found in other places too.

 Some commands are implemented in the editor's core, but many of them are